-CES' balance sheet is well positioned to capitalize on robust oilfield activity levels in the US and weather the current decline in industry activity in Canada.
+CES' balance sheet is well positioned to capitalize on robust production chemical end markets, while its counter cyclical leverage model allows the Company to remain resilient in the face of potential uncertainty over drilling related industry activity levels in Canada and the US.
+In August 2019, CES successfully amended and extended its Senior Facility, which has an extended maturity into September 2022.
 In October 2017, CES successfully re-financed and reduced its coupon on its \$300.0 million Senior Notes by issuing new 6.375% Senior Notes which have an extended maturity into October 2024.
 In 2019, it is expected that EBITDAC will materially exceed the sum of cash expenditures on interest, taxes, and capital expenditures, allowing for free cash flow to be used to pay down draws on the Company's Senior Facility, and be returned to shareholders through CES' monthly dividend and NCIB.